HONOR-X7c-ADS

 Pascual Poblete

-Pascual H. Poblete was a writer and feminist who translated Dr. Jose Rizal’s Noli Me Tangere into Tagalog language.
-Appointed member of the pacification campaign in Nueva Vizcaya by Spanish Governor-General Fernando Primo de Rivera.
+Pascual H. Poblete was a writer and feminist who translated Dr. Jose Rizal’s Noli Me Tangere into Tagalog language and became an appointed member of the pacification campaign in Nueva Vizcaya by Spanish Governor-General Fernando Primo de Rivera.
 Poblete later incurred the wrath of the Spanish authorities.
-He was separated from the government as a “dangerous man”, and then finally held incomunicado.
-He wrote a play titled Amor Patria (love for country) and was seated as an editor of El Resumen which he used to question the atrocities during the Spanish regime.
+He was separated from the government as a “dangerous man,” and then finally held incomunicado.
+He wrote a play titled Amor Patria (love for country) and was seated as an editor of El Resumen, which he used to question the atrocities during the Spanish regime.

 Teresa Magbanua